decaffeinate/coffeescript/README.md

 official CoffeeScript repo on the master branch.

-Once the patch is landed, we make another commit updating package.json with the new version number publish the result to npm.
+Once the patch is landed, we make another commit updating package.json with the new version number and publish the result to npm.

 ### Dealing with CoffeeScript updates